Your complete guide to risk assessments — with free templates

 Pregnancy risk assessment

-Pregnancy risk assessments need to be done as soon as an employee tells you they’re pregnant.
+Pregnancy risk assessments need to be done as soon as an employee tells you they’re pregnant through a maternity leave letter.
 It should include checking for things like:

 - Is there any new risk in the work they carry out?